Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Many of our clients report the biggest benefit is simply not being “a burden” on their loved ones.

-Here is the full breakdown of how our medical program can impact the brain, body, and cells even years after suffering a stroke.
+Here is the full breakdown of how the diverse therapies in the Aviv Medical Program can impact the brain, body, and cells even years after suffering a stroke.

 Benefits for your brain*: